graezykev/dev-container/part-1.md

 ### 4.4 Dev Container Built

+Moving forward, I'm going to call the computer we're using as a "**host machine**".
+VS Code client and Docker engine are installed on the host machine, while the container (Dev Container) is built and run on top of it.

-Next, we need to wait for the building.
+After "Reopen in Container", we need to wait for the building.

 Building (or rebuilding) may take some time, depending on how many tasks you define in `Dockerfile`, how fast your Internet is, and how good your computer performance is.
 But we only need to build for the first time we "Reopen in Container", as long as we have nothing changed in `.devcontainer` in the future, VS Code won't ask us to **rebuild**.